Conference Agenda

 The Evolution of Pre-employment Requirements for Seafarers: Post WWII Dynamics and the ILO’s Maritime Labour Convention

-Benjamin Lelies
+Benjamin Lelis

 Changing the Perspective on Working Conditions and the Environment?
 The 1984 Bhopal Disaster and the ILO